eduardz1/Master-Thesis/chapters/theory.typ

 - The *save* step, where the results of the simulation are saved to disk.

 My work focuses mostly on the first two steps.
-For the first step, I will focus on offloading part of the matrix creation to the @GPU.
-For the second step, I will explore a new direct sparse solver by NVIDIA, cuDSS (see @cudss-section for more details), and explore the new experimental @GPU support in @MUMPS.
+For the first step, the focus will be on offloading part of the matrix creation to the @GPU.
+For the second step, it will be about exploring a new direct sparse solver by NVIDIA, cuDSS (see @cudss-section for more details), and explore the new experimental @GPU support in @MUMPS.
 // talk about the structure of the code, the fact that he doesn't care about time but about the different frequencies, talk about fourier transforms.
 Draw a pipeline of the code with fletcher and highlight the section of the code we are focusing on.

 === Fortran